bokov/nlp_nash/README.md

    `rmarkdown::render('clinithink_manuscript_draft.Rmd',output_format='bookdown::html_document2',  encoding = 'UTF-8')`

-Here is a summary of some of the files in this repo:
+## Summary of some of the files in this repo:

 *`clinithink_manuscxript_draft.Rmd`*: The main document, which can be used to generate the manuscript in HTML or Word format.